GK: Ivo Viktor (Czechoslovakia)

 MF: Antonín Panenka (Czechoslovakia)

 The standout moment of Panenka's long career came in Belgrade on 20 June 1976 when he scored the winning penalty against West Germany in the UEFA European Championship final shoot-out.
-Displaying nerves of steel, the Czech midfielder audaciously lifted the ball over the diving Sepp Maier into the centre of the goal – a cheeky chip that would forever bear his name.
-The FC Bohemians Praha playmaker played at the 1980 finals and the 1982 FIFA World Cup, where he scored two more penalties, and also helped SK Rapid Wien to the 1985 UEFA Cup Winners' Cup final.
+Displaying nerves of steel, the midfielder audaciously lifted the ball over the diving Sepp Maier into the centre of the goal – a cheeky chip that would forever bear his name.
+The Bohemians Praha playmaker featured at the 1980 finals and the 1982 FIFA World Cup, where he scored two more penalties, and also helped Rapid Wien to the 1985 European Cup Winners' Cup final.

 MF: Dragan Džajić (Yugoslavia)

 A dazzling dribbler, Džajić was named his nation's best player of the previous 50 years in 2004.
-The FK Crvena zvezda midfielder won more caps for the former Yugoslavia than any other player (85), scored 23 international goals and made it into UEFA's team of the tournament at two UEFA European Championships.
+The Crvena zvezda midfielder won more caps for the former Yugoslavia than any other player (85), scored 23 international goals and made it into UEFA's team of the tournament at two UEFA European Championships.
 Firstly in 1968, and then eight years later when he found the net against West Germany and the Netherlands.
-A supplier of goals as well as an adroit finisher – he scored 287 goals in 590 games for Crvena zvezda – Džajić's delivery with his magical left foot was a joy to behold.
+A supplier of goals as well as an adroit finisher – he scored 287 in 590 games for Crvena zvezda – Džajić was capable of magical delivery with his left foot.